build-server-protocol/build-server-protocol/docs/bsp.md

   def target: BuildTargetIdentifier
   /** List of resources containing source files of the
     * target's dependencies.
-    * Can be jar files, zip files, or directories. */ def sources: List[URI]
+    * Can be source files, jar files, zip files, or directories. */ def sources: List[URI]
 }
 ```